Makeup for menopause tutorial by Caroline Barnes

-Shop our skincare range – featuring VENeffect (as recommended by Caroline Barnes), and other gentle, natural, handpicked products to soothe and enhance your skin during menopause.
+Shop our skincare range – a variety of gentle, natural, handpicked products to soothe and enhance your skin during menopause.

 6 skincare secrets